Last updated: June 17, 2026

 Bottom line

-Most families should start with the MyChildCareMA portal, Mass211 child care, or a local CCR&R. If you get TAFDC, are in SNAP Path to Work, have a DCF case, are homeless, or are dealing with domestic violence, ask about a referral or priority status before you assume you must wait like everyone else.
+Most families should start with the MyChildCareMA portal, Mass211 child care, or a local CCR&R. If you get TAFDC, are in SNAP Path to Work, have a DCF case, are homeless, have a disability-related need, or are dealing with domestic violence, ask about a referral or priority status before you assume you must wait like everyone else.

 This is not a grant you can spend any way you want.
 If approved, child care benefits usually go to the child care program, and your family may have a parent fee based on income and family size.